-You can schedule a (deployment and uninstall) job to run immediately (when enabled) or in the future - once or on a recurring basis.
+You can schedule a (deployment and rollback) job to run immediately (when enabled) or in the future - once or on a recurring basis.
 The Patch Management module allows creation of Run-Once and Recurring jobs.
 Run-Once jobs are the default type of jobs for Patching.

 By default 2 types of schedules are available for a Run-Once job.